Sailor Pluto: Development

 The packaging of Irwin dolls released in Canada in 1998 called her by the name Celia.
 When her civilian form debuted in the third season originally dubbed by Cloverway Inc., she was instead called Trista (while her last name was kept as Meioh).

 Actresses

-In the Japanese dub of the first anime, she is voiced by Chiyoko Kawashima.
+In the Japanese dub of the original anime, she is voiced by Chiyoko Kawashima.
 In the Japanese dub of Crystal and all media since, she is voiced by Ai Maeda.